money missing after being searched - FIJI

 We also understand that our approach to the search may not be to the liking of some and could have very easily escalated by ‘standing one’s ground’.

-The Fijian officials who spoke to us were very courteous.
-They continually kept us in the loop about what they were doing in a very professional and engaging manner.
+The Fijian officials who spoke to us were courteous.
+They kept us in the loop about what they were doing in an engaging manner (so we thought!).

-However, the bad taste (in particular those with yachts and on Rallies, as was our case) who spend big money here in Fiji as we did - around F$14,000 (excluding accomodation), are sharing this experience with other potential cruisers.
+However, the bad taste (in particular those with international yachts and on Rallies, as was our case) who spend a lot of money in various countries (around F$14,000, excluding accomodation, in Fiji), are sharing this experience with other potential cruising yachts to the detriment of the Fijian tourism.

-This sadly impacts those who depend on the yachting generosity and income, such as Komo Island.
+This sadly impacts those who depend on the yachting generosity and income, such as the small communities on Komo Island and others in the Lau Group, east of Fiji.

 manta ray